 Affiliate program rewards are called commissions, and are almost always cash-based.
 Affiliates could receive a flat fee commission payout for each sale, a percentage of the first sale, or a recurring percentage (if the product is a monthly subscription).

-What’s the difference between referral and affiliate marketing?
+Differences between referral and affiliate programs

 1. The individual referring new customers